THE Cheesecake for Chocolate Peanut Butter Lovers.

 I’m blaming my parents for the fact that there is currently a peanut butter cheesecake in our refrigerator.

-This past Christmas, I made several different ice cream toppings and packaged them up with these gorgeous ice cream dishes as gifts for our parents.
-Seriously.
-Who wouldn’t want to eat ice cream out of a Swarovski Crystal Dish?
+This past Christmas, I made several different ice cream toppings and packaged them up with crystal ice cream dishes as gifts for our parents.

 Included with the ice cream dishes were jars of hot fudge with a dash of peppermint extract, butterscotch sauce, malted hot fudge sauce, caramel rum sauce and peanut butter sauce.
 Of course, I made enough of each for the people living in my house to have some too.
 But, I got a bit carried away with the peanut butter sauce.